Zucchini Cornbread

 6. In a medium bowl, whisk together the milk, egg, and melted butter until thoroughly combined.

-7. Pour the wet ingredients into the dry and mix until almost incorporated.
+7. Pour the wet ingredients into the dry ingredients and mix until almost incorporated.

 8. Fold in the squeezed zucchini, hot peppers, and grated cheese.
 Stir until thoroughly combined.